Sources and attribution

 Theory and consensus

-Useful for GHOSTDAG, blockDAG, PoW-vs-BFT, safety/liveness, fee-market, and confirmation-time context.
+Use for GHOSTDAG, blockDAG, PoW-vs-BFT, safety/liveness, fee-market, and confirmation-time context.

 Roadmap interpretation

-Useful for following Toccata, covenants, vProgs, ZK architecture, DAGKnight prototypes, and RTD direction.
+Use for following Toccata, covenants, vProgs, ZK architecture, DAGKnight prototypes, and RTD direction.

 Human context

-Useful for wallets, custody, point-of-sale tools, miner/device context, education projects, and user infrastructure.
+Use for wallets, custody, point-of-sale tools, miner/device context, education projects, and user infrastructure.

 Active builders to watch

-Builder accounts.
+Builder accounts

 Builder accounts are good for discovery.
 They are not enough by themselves for activation dates, shipped-feature claims, or protocol guarantees.